verath/archipelago/README.md

 ### Backend

 The backend (aka the server), is written in go, using [Godep](https://github.com/tools/godep) for managing vendor dependencies.
 The server is written primarily with the standard library, but uses [Gorilla WebSocket](https://github.com/gorilla/websocket) for WebSocket handling and [Logrus](https://github.com/Sirupsen/logrus) for logging.
-It also generates ids via [nu7hatch/gouuid](https://github.com/nu7hatch/gouuid).
 The backend code is found in the `lib` directory.

 ## Running the Project